michaeldayreads/reference/eb.md

 - commented out code
 - names that do not make sense
 - repeated code
-- TODOs should not be merged
+- `TODO` comments should not be merged
-- FIXMEs should have enough detail to be useful
+- `FIXME` comments should clearly indicate what work would have been included, time permitted